inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 {% include note.html content="
 Inviwo cannot be compiled with Visual Studio 2022 17.6.x due to a compiler [regression](https://developercommunity.visualstudio.com/t/Regression-176:-parameter-pack-expansio/10372131).
 Please upgrade to version 17.7.0 or later
 " %}

-#### Git
-You will need a git client to acquire the source code.
-We strongly recommend using a graphical client such as [Fork](https://fork.dev) or [GitKraken](https://www.gitkraken.com/).
-Although a command line client such as [git bash](https://gitforwindows.org/) will also work.

-#### CMake
-You will need a recent version [CMake](https://cmake.org/download/), we recommend using the latest version.

 #### Dependencies